Steve Burr: Stalybridge Celtic and Stafford Rangers

-Fleetwood Town - Senior Club Scout
+At Fleetwood Town as a scout

 In July, 2019, Burr was appointed as Fleetwood's Senior Club Scout.
 At the time he said: "I have followed the non-league scene for a very long time now and for me, this was the right moment for me to step into this new role.
 I have come up against Fleetwood Town before, and it's unbelievable where they have come from in such a short space of time.

 "After speaking to Chairman Andy Pilley, CEO Steve Curwood, and a number of other staff, it helped me make my mind up.
 This is a fantastic club and I am looking forward to getting started.

 He added: "Everybody is looking for that next Jamie Vardy after that success story."

 Hereford

 On 24 January 2020, Burr was announced as the interim assistant manager of National League North team Hereford following the appointment of Josh Gowling.
 Gowling played under Burr at Kidderminster Harriers.

-On 12 June 2020, Burr was confirmed as Hereford’s permanent assistant manager under Gowling.
+On 12 June 2020, Burr was confirmed as Hereford's permanent assistant manager under Gowling.